Significant Economic Presence: Widened Tax Scope for Non–Residents

 Income attributable to transactions referred to in clause (a) and (b) above also include income from the following:

-- Advertisements which target a customer who resides in India or who accesses an advertisement through an internet protocol (IP) address located in India.
+- Advertisements that target a customer who resides in India or who accesses an advertisement through an internet protocol (IP) address located in India.

 - Sale of data collected from a person who resides in India or who uses an IP address located in India.